lmgaspa/DianaGlobal/README.md

 Hello!

-This is a Project of Crypto Exchange, made in NEXTJS
+This is a Project of Crypto Exchange, made in NEXTJS + TAILWINDCSS + TYPESCRIPT

 Read our documentation (Swagger!) https://apilogin-m87n.onrender.com/doc/